Leroymilo/FurnitureFramework/doc/Author.md

 The next part of the tutorial, with details about the Furniture definition is [here](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Furniture.md).

 You can also check the [Templates](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Templates.md) to make relatively simple Furniture.

+## Commands

+Here's details about console commands:

+### reload_furniture_pack

+Reloads the furniture pack with the given UniqueID.
+It will add new Furniture and edit changed Furniture but not remove Furniture that was removed from the pack.